“My Socks Feel Weird!” Morning Help for the Highly Sensitive Child

-6 ways to create an environment, a routine, and activities that calm rather than exacerbate your child’s biggest sensitivities.
+Do you have a highly sensitive child?
+6 ways to create an environment, a routine, and activities that calm rather than exacerbate your child’s sensitivities — especially in the morning, when it’s hard enough getting out the door on time.

 If you are raising a child with ADHD, you understand John’s challenges.
 John has a hard time getting ready for school in the morning.
 He is nine years old, with ADHD and sensory processing disorder (SPD).
 He doesn’t take his ADHD medication when he first gets up, and his mom often finds him on the bedroom floor, distracted by a poster on the wall or a dust bunny under his bed.